George Blanda

-George Frederick Blanda (September 17, 1927 – September 27, 2010) was an American professional football player who was a placekicker and quarterback in the American Football League (AFL) and National Football League (NFL).
+George Frederick Blanda (September 17, 1927 – September 27, 2010) was an American professional football quarterback and placekicker who played in the American Football League (AFL) and National Football League (NFL).
 Blanda played 26 seasons of professional football, the most in the sport's history, and had scored more points than anyone in history at the time of his retirement.

-Blanda retired from pro football in August 1976 at age 48, the sport's oldest player ever.
-One of only two players to play in four different decades (the other being John Carney), he holds the record for most extra points made (943) and attempted (959).
-During his career, he played under head coaches Bear Bryant, George Halas, Clem Crowe, Lou Rymkus, Wally Lemm, Pop Ivy, Sammy Baugh, Hugh Taylor, John Rauch, and John Madden.
+Blanda retired from pro football in August 1976 as the sport's oldest player at the age of 48, a mark that still stands.
+One of only three players to play in four different decades (the other two being John Carney and Jeff Feagles), he holds the record for most extra points made (943) and attempted (959).

-Collegiate career
+College career

 Blanda was a quarterback and kicker at Kentucky from 1945 to 1948.
 Coach Paul "Bear" Bryant, who later won fame and set countless records at Southeastern Conference rival Alabama, arrived in his sophomore year, following a 1–9 season in 1945.
-The Wildcats only lost three games in each of the next three years.
+The Wildcats lost only three games in each of the next three years.

 Blanda was the starting quarterback his last two seasons at Kentucky (1947–1948), compiling 120 completions in 242 passes (49.6 percent completions), 1,451 yards and 12 touchdowns.

 Professional career

 Chicago Bears

-Blanda began his professional career with the Chicago Bears in 1949.
-He spent four seasons with the Bears, where he established himself as a talented quarterback and kicker.
 Blanda was signed by the Chicago Bears for $600 in 1949, an amount owner George Halas demanded back when he made the team.
 Blanda was given a lucrative contract of $6000, as the $600 was just a sign on bonus.
 While primarily used as a quarterback and placekicker, Blanda also saw time on the defensive side of the ball at linebacker.
 It was not until 1953 that Blanda emerged as the Bears' top quarterback, but an injury the following year effectively ended his first-string status.
 For the next four years, he was used mostly in a kicking capacity.
 Later commenting on his testy relationship with Halas, Blanda noted, "he was too cheap to even buy me a kicking shoe."
 Blanda later reflected that by the 1950s the pro game had moved beyond Halas, who seemed to lack the interest he had earlier.